AdobeDocs/deliverability-learn.en/help/deliverability-strategy-and-definition.md

 thumbnail: kt5255.jpg
 doc-type: article
 activity: understand
+role: Admin, Leader, User
+level: Beginner
 team: ACS
 exl-id: 5285eda9-5099-48d5-b150-ce2c376ee549
 ---
 # Deliverability strategy and definition

-Designing successful email marketing campaigns depends on having a clear understanding of marketing goals, whether they’re for prospecting or customer relationship management (CRM) initiatives.
+Designing successful email marketing campaigns depends on having a clear understanding of marketing goals, whether they're for prospecting or customer relationship management (CRM) initiatives.
 This helps to determine who to target, what to promote, and when outreach is ideal.

 Here are some examples of email marketing strategy objectives: